 - 4K quality streaming – 100 Megabits per second bandwidth is needed

 As you can see, you will need to have a speed of at least 25 Megabits per second, so that you can watch and enjoy IPTV content.
-If you don’t have this bandwidth, we strongly encourage you to switch your internet service provider or switch the plan that you have obtained into a one that offers a higher bandwidth.
+If you don’t have this bandwidth, we strongly encourage you to switch your internet service provider or switch the plan that you have obtained into a one that offers higher bandwidth.
 Then you will be able to stick to it and enjoy the content that is shared along with you.

 How can I know my bandwidth speed?

 The bandwidth speed advertised by your internet service provider is not the real bandwidth that you are getting.
 It can vary based on numerous factors.
 Therefore, you must do a quick speed check on your own.
 This is where the website www.speedtest.com would be able to help you with.
 This is the most popular website among people who live out there in the world to check bandwidth speeds that they have.
 This tool is capable of delivering reliable results to you at all times.
-Therefore, you don’t need to think twice before you use Speed Test and do a bandwidth check.
+Therefore, you don’t need to think twice before you use the Speed Test and do a bandwidth check.

 What factors can create an impact on your bandwidth speed?

-There are few factors, which can create an impact on the bandwidth speed that you are getting.
+There are a few factors, which can create an impact on the bandwidth speed that you are getting.
 Here’s a quick overview of those factors.
 You will need to take a look at the factors and ensure that you are getting the best bandwidth speed needed by eliminating these.

 Latency is one of the most prominent factors that can create a negative impact on your bandwidth speed.
 Latency refers to the amount of time that is needed for a data packet to reach from a source to a destination.
 When you are enjoying IPTV content, media comes to you in the form of data packets.
-In this context, latency refers to the time that will be taken for a data packer to come from the IPTV server to the device that you are using to enjoy content.
+In this context, latency refers to the time that will be taken for a data packet to come from the IPTV server to the device that you are using to enjoy the content.
 Latency is usually measured in milliseconds.
-It is one of the most prominent factors that can contribute towards the overall IPTV watching experience that you can get.
+It is one of the most prominent factors that can contribute to the overall IPTV watching experience that you can get.
 If the latency is too high, you will never be able to enjoy smooth IPTV content on your device.

 - Packet loss

 Jitter refers to the rate where latency in your internet connection is changing.
 If the latency is changing at a rapid pace, your device will have to get used to those rapid changes.
 This will create confusion.
-Hence, you will end up with getting a diminished viewing experience.
+Hence, you will end up getting a diminished viewing experience.